Reel Moments: 2011

 In 2011, the project was sponsored by Clarisonic and Freestyle.
-The directors were Eva Longoria, Zoe Saldana, and Olivia Wilde.
+The directors were Eva Longoria, Zoe Saldaña, and Olivia Wilde.
 Eva Longoria directed A Proper Send-Off and Olivia Wilde directed Free Hugs.
-Saldana cast Malin Åkerman and Bradley Cooper in her short, which was entitled "Kaylien".
+Saldaña cast Malin Åkerman and Bradley Cooper in her short, which was entitled "Kaylien".
 Other volunteer actors include Aziz Ansari, Jaclyn Jonet, and Justin Long.
 The shorts, that fall under the year's theme of empowering women to feel beautiful, will open on October 24 at the Director's Guild Theater and be available on glamourreelmoments.com the following day.

 Reel Music

 In 2006, Reel Music was spun out of the program as an effort to get women involved in directing music videos.
 After Pink directed a video in 2006 (that debuted in January 2007), Ciara directed one in 2007.

 Resulting directorial work

 As noted above, 2005 participant Talia Lugacy directed the 2007 film Descent starring Rosario Dawson.
 In 2011, Reel Moments alums Jennifer Aniston (2006) and Demi Moore (2008) joined Patty Jenkins, Alicia Keys, and Penelope Spheeris in directing the Lifetime comedy-drama television film Five.